 So, you want some games like RimWorld?
 As Charles Caleb Colton said back in the days of the Commodore 64: “Imitation is the sincerest form of flattery”.
-But what must also be remembered is that without imitation we wouldn’t have innovation, and without innovation we wouldn’t have variety.
+But what must also be remembered is that without imitation we wouldn’t have innovation, and without innovation, we wouldn’t have variety.

 Dwarf Fortress, iconic for its deep, emergent gameplay and ASCII graphics, actually innovated on games like King of Dragon Pass.
 That older but just as classic text-based clan manager is near unrecognisable to our modern town-builders, but its influence is still felt.
-Dwarf Fortress has since gone on to inspire its own new generation of city-builders and narrative management games.
+Dwarf Fortress has since gone on to inspire its own new generation of best city-builders and narrative best management games.

 These are the best games like Rimworld and Dwarf Fortress:

-This is an upcoming Steam Early Access game that blends city-building with colony survival mechanics, offering a medieval mash-up of Rimworld and Dwarf Fortress ethos.
+Going Medival blends city-building with colony survival mechanics, offering a medieval mash-up of Rimworld and Dwarf Fortress ethos.
 You’re in charge of a struggling Dark Age settlement, emerging from the ashes of a plague that wiped out most of the population.
 You must build up your fortress and expand out into the wilderness to forge a better future for your people.

 If RimWorld was based on Asian mythology, it’d probably have ended up looking like Amazing Cultivation Simulator.
 Now available on Steam with a full western localisation, you too can embark on a magical journey to rebuild your sect through training and the cultivation of mind and soul.
-And powerful artefacts.

 It has that top-down 2D RimWorld style, while also offering plenty of deep management systems to sink your teeth into.
 You’ll need to recruit new apprentices and deal with rival sects in your quest for enlightenment in this fictional world inspired by Buddhist and Taoist philosophy.

-For a while, First Feudal used to be first game that Steam recommended on the Rimworld store page.
+For a while, First Feudal used to be the first game that Steam recommended on the Rimworld store page.
 It does have some similar elements: You collect resources, craft workbenches, and build workshops and homes by placing walls, doors, and floors.
 You even control villagers, giving them tasks and tools and satisfying their needs for food and sleep.

 First Feudal doesn’t just copy the format though.
-Instead it is more like a town building RPG where you control a character and must build up the town by leading the villagers as opposed to Rimworld’s omniscient overseer.
+Instead, it is more like a town-building RPG where you control a character and must build up the town by leading the villagers as opposed to Rimworld’s omniscient overseer.
 The concept is good, putting you in the thick of it with the villagers theoretically adds more investment into the colony.
 However, at time it can end up feeling more like a tower defence game.
 It’s been in early access since late 2017, but may also be good if you like Factorio.